New York UPS driver protects boy's Christmas toy by hiding it behind trash bins, video shows

 CLICK HERE TO GET THE FOX NEWS APP

-UPS did not immediately comment to Fox News, but a spokesperson told WABC, “UPS drivers are trained to deliver packages in a way that keeps them out of sight as much as possible.
+In a statement sent to Fox News a UPS spokesperson said, “UPS drivers are trained to deliver packages in a way that keeps them out of sight as much as possible.

 “Sometimes they need to get creative, especially when making deliveries such as this one for the holidays.”